dzonekl/netxstudio/Client/com.netxforge.netxstudio.ui/readme.txt

 - The functions of an editor, can be emulated with an IViewPart which implements ISaveable.
 - We provide a template IViewpart for this, which very much acts as an editor.

+TODO:

+- Abstract away the Role API, so we can remove dependency on IFixtures and IDataServices.
+- IFixtures defines the fixture roles....
+- IDataServices reads the roles from the backend.